New Finmeccanica head faces fallout from India crisis

 "We still see reputational risk and we wonder if some other countries may try to cancel orders," it said.

-India, the world's largest weapons importer, has threatened to scrap the deal and blacklist Italy if bribery allegations are proven.
-It will not take delivery of the remaining nine helicopters until a probe by its Central Bureau of Investigation (CBI) is complete.
+India will make no more payments and will not take delivery of the remaining nine helicopters until a probe by its Central Bureau of Investigation (CBI) is complete, two officials at India's Defence Ministry told Reuters on Wednesday.

-Finmeccanica unit Alenia Aermacchi is hoping to bid for a contract to supply over 50 military transport aircraft to India in competition with European aerospace group EADS EAD.PA.

 The bribery case is having political repercussions in both India and Italy.